basho/rfc/open/query-buffers.md

    **at the moment of query execution**, and do not reflect any updates that the table may have received since.

-7. Query buffers are **not specific to a connection or clent** by which the original initial query has been received.
+7. Query buffers are **not specific to a connection or client** by which the original initial query has been received.

 8. Query buffers are only accessible from the physical node they